The North Peace Leisure Pool has served our community for nearly three decades, but it’s aging and reaching the end of its life.

 Share your input as the Fort St. John Huskies take on the County of Grande Prairie Wheat Kings at the North Peace Arena.

-Coffee with Council
+Coffee with Council at Farmhouse on Main

-Talk with Council over coffee about the proposed Aquatics Facility.
+Join us at Farmhouse on Main (10044 100 St) to talk with Council over coffee about the proposed Aquatics Facility.

 Winter Fest Kick-off Event